veljad/LostWallets/README.md

 The old version of wallet.dat does not have this address.</br>
 Or vice versa.<hr>

-**Why does the number of hashes in a file change?**</br>

-New hashes may be added to the hash.txt file.</br>
-Or not relevant, doubtful ones will be deleted.</br>
-Therefore, update this file at home more often.<hr>

 **Sell me all your wallets**</br>

 I don't sell or buy wallet.dat</br>
 And I do not advise you to buy.<hr>

-**Why is it taking so long to update the table?**</br>

-Indexing each wallet requires 5 to 8 hours.</br>
-It also takes a lot of time to check the jack.<hr>

-**I have password hints, why don't you use them?**</br>

-You are looking for more than 150 wallets in the list at once.</br>
-Hints are irrelevant here.<hr>

-**Why is there less hashes in the file than in the table?**</br>

-The table has two copies of wallet with one hash.</br>
-Perhaps this is an earlier and later version of one wallet.</br>
-Perhaps two different wallets have the same password.<hr>